Income

 Countable Income

-Any student income, after exclusions, must be averaged over the period for which it was provided.
-Countable student financial aid includes:
+Any VA student income, after exclusions, must be averaged over the period for which it was provided.
+Refer to the Veteran's Educational Benefits section.

 Reminder: Under Semi-Annual Reporting (SAR), CalFresh benefits are determined using prospective budgeting and reasonably anticipated income.
 Prospective budgeting requires that the county determine CalFresh eligibility based on a household’s reasonably anticipated circumstances.
 Reasonably anticipated income is any income the household can reasonably anticipate receiving over the length of the certification period.